ArcStatic/mercury/README.md

 # quic-rust

-This is an undergraduate dissertation project aiming to implement as much of the QUIC protocol as is humanely possible before March 2018.
+This is an undergraduate dissertation project aiming to implement as much of the QUIC protocol as humanely possible before March 2018.

 ### Current progress:
 * Rust compiles!